QUIC Throughput and Fairness over Dual Connectivity: Evaluation Results

 \subsection{Use of duplicate packets}

-Besides improving throughput, DC can also be used to increase connection reliability.
-However, DC with packet duplication negatively effects fairness.
+\revthree{}{Thus far we have considered a simple use case in which DC primarily is used to improve throughput and no packet is sent over both interfaces.} Besides improving throughput, DC can also be used to increase connection reliability. \revtwo{}{In Figure~\ref{fig:H-1}, we show the throughput when duplicating every packet and sending them on two separate paths.
+Compared to previous cases where we use DC to improve throughput and obtain an aggregated bandwidth of 40~Mbps, here we are only able to obtain a maximum bandwidth capacity of 20~Mbps, as the two links are used to send redundant data.
+This clearly shows the tradeoffs and importance of balancing the throughput and reliability.} However, DC with packet duplication negatively \revone{effects}{affects} fairness.
 For example, in fairness tests with loss rates of 0-to-5\% (Figure~\ref{fig:H-3}) JFI is in the range from 0.39 to 0.48.
 For DC in Figure~\ref{fig:H-3}, we show both the combined interface throughput ($B$) and the goodput ($X$), which under an independence model with retransmissions (after simplification) can be related as $X = B (1+p) / 2$, where $p$ is the loss rate.
-The low fairness stems from DC having a much higher end-to-end packet delivery probability (i.e., $1 p^2$ vs $1 p$ under independence assumptions) and lower end-to-end packet loss probability (i.e., $p^2$ vs $p$) compared to SC.
-This results in DC obtaining a larger share of the link bandwidths.
-These results show that duplication can provide much higher reliability at the cost of fairness and goodput.
+The low fairness stems from DC having a much higher end-to-end packet delivery probability (i.e., $1 p^2$ \revone{vs}{vs.} $1 p$ under independence assumptions) and lower end-to-end packet loss probability (i.e., $p^2$ \revone{vs}{vs.} $p$) compared to SC.
+This results in DC \revone{}{having less end-to-end packet losses, and} obtaining a \revtwo{}{much} larger share of the link bandwidths. \revtwo{}{As SC packets are not duplicated and have no redundancy, packet losses will lead to much performance degradation.} These results show that \revtwo{}{packet} duplication can provide much higher reliability at the cost of fairness and goodput. \revtwo{}{We note that with 0\% added random loss per interface, packet loss still occur due to full buffers dropping packets (e.g., from congestion control bandwidth probing).
+When duplicating packets, QUIC DC is able to better recover and obtain a large bandwidth share, while QUIC with SC struggles to recover, causing high unfairness.}